div1085/Workforce_Analysis_SQL/README.md

   - 5%	Technique Leader
   - 2%	Assistant Engineer

 3. With the total number of eligible mentorships, 1,940 mentees may not be able cover the gap of the eligible retirees.
-If Pewlett-Hackard will compensate the lost by training from withing, the Bobby will need to widen the search parameter.
+If Pewlett-Hackard will compensate the loss by training from withing, the Bobby will need to widen the search parameter.
 4. Our retiring_titles shows us the a majority of the employees of retirment age (57,668/90,398 = 64%) have senior titles.

 ## Summary: